Sabyasachi-Seal/GitCode/README.md

 ###  HOW TO [For Local Only]
 - [IMPORTANT] Pre-Configure GitHub account on your computer.
+- Fork this repository.
-- Clone this repoistory anywhere on your computer.
+- Clone the forked repoistory anywhere on your computer.
 - Run GitCode.py
 ###  HOW TO [For Github Upload]
 - [IMPORTANT] Pre-Configure GitHub account on your computer.